 Editor’s Note: Because our bloggers have lots of useful tips, every now and then we bring forward a popular post from the past.
 We originally published today’s post on October 29, 2019.

-It is no secret to anyone that software release cycles are more aggressive than ever.
+It’s no secret to anyone that software release cycles are more aggressive than ever.
 Now that the cloud has become ubiquitous as a strategic component of IT services, we are spoiled by a constant release of new features and services available to us.
 It follows then that on-premises or “retail-delivered” software is also getting more frequent releases as customer expectations grow.
-This is how over the last four years we have had three major releases of SQL Server: 2016, 2017 (with the big milestone of SQL on Linux) and now SQL 2019.
+This is how, over the last four years, we’ve had three major releases of SQL Server: 2016, 2017 (with the big milestone of SQL on Linux) and now SQL 2019.

-I am sure that your top 10 is likely to be very different than my top 10 so make sure you check it all out in detail!
+I’m sure your top 10 is likely to be very different than my top 10 so make sure you check it all out in detail!
 Here is my list:

 1. Intelligent Query Processing Enhancements

 What they are: This is a set of enhancements that affect the behavior of the Query Optimizer; the component inside SQL Server that generates the execution plans for queries.
 This includes dynamic memory grants for rowstore tables, table variable deferred compilation, batch mode on rowstore and more.